The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Abstract

 \section{Abstract}

-What can neural networks learn about the visual world from a single image?
-While it obviously cannot contain the multitudes of all existing objects, scenes and lighting conditions -- within the space of all $256^{3\cdot224\cdot224}$ possible $224$-sized square images, it might still provide a strong prior for natural images.
-To analyze this hypothesis, we develop a simple framework for training neural networks from scratch using a single image and knowledge distillation from a supervised pretrained teacher.
+What can neural networks learn about the visual world when provided with only a single image as input?
+While any image obviously cannot contain the multitudes of all existing objects, scenes and lighting conditions -- within the space of all $256^{3\cdot224\cdot224}$ possible $224$-sized square images, it might still provide a strong prior for natural images.
+To analyze this ``augmented image prior'' hypothesis, we develop a simple framework for training neural networks from scratch using a single image and augmentations using knowledge distillation from a supervised pretrained teacher.
 With this, we find the answer to the above question to be: `surprisingly, a lot'.
-In quantitative terms, we find accuracies of $94\%$/$74\%$ on CIFAR-10/100, $66$\% on ImageNet, and by extending this method to video and audio, $51\%$ on Kinetics-400 and $84$\% on SpeechCommands.
-In extensive analyses we disentangle the effect of augmentations, choice of data and network architectures and also discover ``panda neurons'' in networks that have never even seen one.
-This work demonstrates that one image can be used to extrapolate to thousands of object classes and motivates research on the fundamental interplay of augmentations and images.\footnote{\url{https://single-image-distill.github.io/}}
+In quantitative terms, we find accuracies of $94\%$/$74\%$ on CIFAR-10/100, $69$\% on ImageNet, and by extending this method to video and audio, $51\%$ on Kinetics-400 and $84$\% on SpeechCommands.
+In extensive analyses spanning 13 datasets, we disentangle the effect of augmentations, choice of data and network architectures and also provide qualitative evaluations that include lucid ``panda neurons'' in networks that have never even seen one.